 Covid-19 has sent the global economy into turmoil which has impacted the UK housing and mortgage market.
 Thankfully, following the initial lockdown in March 2020 the housing market has been able to open again.
 With the new lockdown measures in place for 2021, thankfully the housing and mortgage market is being allowed to function still.

 Here at AGA Mortgages it’s still business as usual in terms of supporting and advising our clients.
 Never before has it been more important to get specialist mortgage and insurance advice.

 Latest developments as of April 2021

-Purchase transactions – The Government advice had been to delay exchanging contracts if you can due to social distancing rules.
-As of 13th May, completions can take place where safe to do so and removal companies are allowed to resume business.
+Purchase transactions – Following the news of the new lockdown measures implemented from midnight 5th January 2021, the Government has announced that purchase transactions can proceed as normal.
+Completions can take place where safe to do so and removal companies are allowed to operate.
 If you have already exchanged contracts and are awaiting completion such as a new build property still to be built, we are witnessing mortgage lenders extending mortgage offers from the usual 6 months to 9 months but they will seek reassurance that your income and circumstances mean the agreed mortgage remains affordable.